jsbilton/mishmash/README.md

 - Shake - Shake the app to start a session.
 Let MishMash pick the best place to eat based upon your circle's preferences.

-- Rate - LaunchIt knows when its time to rate your dining experience.
+- Rate - MishMash knows when its time to rate your dining experience.
 Your preferences are saved to your favs for future MishMash sessions.

-- Create Circle
+###Create Circle

 _As a user, I often eat with the same group of people from work.
 I want to define a circle of friends in order to make the process of deciding who is going to lunch easy.
 I desire an easy step by step process where I:_